| |

 Planting

-You can start your pumpkin seeds indoors a few weeks ahead of time, or just seed them directly into the soil in your raised bed once all danger of frost has passed.
-While it may surprise you considering their association with frosty fall days, pumpkin plants do NOT like cold – so waiting until warm, frost-free nights is a must!
+You can start your pumpkin seeds indoors a few weeks ahead of time for a head start or seed them directly into the soil in your raised bed once all danger of frost has passed.
+While it may surprise you considering their association with frosty fall days, pumpkin plants do NOT like cold, so waiting until warm weather with frost-free nights is a must!

-Depending on the variety, your pumpkins will take about 3-4 months from starting to harvestable pumpkin.
-Planting them around Memorial Day is usually a good bet.
-If you’re looking for carving pumpkins rather than pie pumpkins, you can start as late as July for an October crop – just be sure to pick a fast-growing variety.
+Depending on the variety, your pumpkins will take about 3-4 months to go from seed to harvestable pumpkin.
+Planting them around late May is usually a good bet.
+If you’re looking for carving pumpkins rather than pie pumpkins, you can start as late as July for an October crop—just be sure to pick a fast-growing variety.

-Before planting or transplanting, pick a raised bed that gets plenty of sunlight.
-Add compost or rotted manure and work it into the soil.
+Before planting or transplanting pumpkin seedlings, pick a raised bed that gets plenty of full sun.
+Add compost or aged manure and work it into the soil to ensure fertile soil.

-Pumpkins grow nicely in hills or in rows, but since you’re using a bed, you’ll need to follow the spacing requirements suggested by your seed packet.
-In most cases, you’ll only want one hill or row per bed, since even small pumpkin varieties will still require a great deal of space.
+Pumpkins grow nicely in hills or rows, but since you’re using a bed, follow the spacing requirements suggested by your seed packet.
+In most cases, you’ll only want one hill or row per bed, as even small pumpkin varieties require a lot of space.

 Summer Care

 Pumpkins love water, but avoid watering them with a sprinkler hose or any other “water-from-above” method that can wet their leaves.
-Wet leaves and fruits can make them susceptible to rot.
-Use a watering can or other method near the base of the plant if possible.
-A good rule of thumb is to give them about 1 inch of water per week, with even more after blossoming while the fruits are actively growing.
+Wet leaves can make them susceptible to fungal diseases.
+Use a watering can or drip irrigation near the base of the plant.
+Give them about 1 inch of water per week, with more after blossoming while the fruits are actively growing.

-Once the pumpkins start blooming, you’ll find there are male and female flowers.
-Female flowers have a little bulge underneath the flower, which is the baby pumpkin.
-Usually your local bees and butterflies will do a good job pollinating for you, but if the need arises you can always use a soft brush or a similar item to dust pollen from the male flower onto the female.
+Pumpkins have both male and female flowers.
+Female flowers have a little bulge underneath, which is the baby pumpkin.
+Usually, local bees and butterflies will handle pollination, but if necessary, use a soft brush to transfer pollen from male to female blossoms.

 Harvesting

-Pumpkins will turn completely orange (or whatever color other than green that the pumpkin is supposed to turn to) when they’re ready to harvest.
-Additionally, the stem should be hard and dry, and you should be able to dent the pumpkin’s skin with a fingernail without puncturing it.
+Pumpkins will turn completely orange (or their specified final color) when they’re ready to harvest.
+The stem should be hard and dry, and you should be able to dent the pumpkin’s skin with a fingernail without puncturing it.

-To harvest the pumpkin, wait for a dry and sunny day.
-Using a knife, cut the stem, leaving as much attached to the pumpkin as possible.
-Leaving a longer stem will extend the life of the pumpkin.
+To harvest, wait for a dry, sunny day.
+Using a sharp knife, cut the stem, leaving as much attached to the pumpkin as possible.
+A longer stem extends the pumpkin’s life.
+Cure the pumpkin in a dry place to extend its longevity.